 Post-Conviction Appeals and Exoneration

 More than 20 years after Towler was convicted, Ohio enacted a law allowing DNA testing in very limited circumstances.
 Towler and the Ohio Innocence Project immediately filed an application for DNA testing, and access to testing was granted in 2004.
-Shortly thereafter, prosecutors were asked to send the pubic hair from the crime scene to be sent to the lab.
+Shortly thereafter, prosecutors were asked to send the pubic hair from the crime scene to the lab.
 The envelope arrived at the lab empty.
 One month later, prosecutors said they were mailing material from under the victim’s fingernails.
 Again the envelope arrived at the lab empty.
 Eventually, some clothing worn by the victims was sent to the lab.
 No semen was found on the clothing, and testing ended.

 In 2008, Towler’s case was one of the 30 featured in a Columbus Dispatch series on Ohio prisoners who were seeking DNA tests that could potentially prove their innocence.
 Towler and the Ohio Innocence Project requested additional DNA testing under the new law, and the clothing was retested, even though it had previously tested negative for semen.
 The clothing was tested using a relatively new technology called Y-STR testing, which isolates male DNA by focusing on the Y chromosome.

 In May 2010, the final and fourth round of DNA results came back.
 The Y-STR results from the girl’s underwear excluded Raymond Towler as the perpetrator, finally clearing him after more than 28 years in prison.
 Days later, Towler was a free man.
 He was 24 years old when he was convicted, and 52 on the day of his release.